Ex-Trump adviser Stone admits to InfoWars lies, settles suit

-FORT LAUDERDALE, Fla. — Former Trump campaign adviser Roger Stone has settled a $100 million lawsuit accusing him of publishing lies on the far-right InfoWars website.
+FORT LAUDERDALE, Fla. — Roger Stone, a former campaign adviser to Donald Trump, has settled a $100 million lawsuit accusing him of publishing lies on the InfoWars website.

-The Wall Street Journal reports exiled Chinese businessman Guo Wengui sued Stone in March, saying Stone accused him of being a “turncoat criminal” who violated U.S. election law.
-Stone now says his conduct was “irresponsible.”
+The Wall Street Journal reports exiled Chinese businessman Guo Wengui sued Stone in March.
+In the settlement reached Monday, Stone acknowledges that he publicly stated that Guo had been “convicted of financial crimes in the United States” and “violated U.S. election law.”

 Guo has criticized high-level corruption in China and applied for asylum in the U.S.

-The settlement reached Monday identifies Chinese-American media tycoon Bruno Wu and a former Trump staffer as the sources of false information.
+The settlement identifies Chinese-American media tycoon Bruno Wu as “the apparent source of the information” and says it was conveyed to Stone by former Trump campaign aide Sam Nunberg.

 The settlement allows Stone to avoid paying any damages if he publishes national newspaper ads apologizing for the statements and retracts the statements online.
 He still is of interest to investigators probing Russian interference in the 2016 election.